Felony murder rule: Criticism

-Negotiating away the felony murder charge as part of a plea bargain can result in sentences which are much longer than would be the case if all other charges were considered together, but isolated from the felony murder charge.
-A review of criminal convictions in Minnesota found that most white defendants convicted of felony murder were originally charged with more serious offenses, while for most Black defendants convicted of felony murder it was the most serious offense initially charged.
-Almost half of defendants charged with felony murder in Minnesota are under the age of 25.
-The average sentence is 24 years.
+Felony murder rules give prosecutors more leverage when a plea bargain is being negotiated, because prosecutors may offer the dropping of such a charge as a bargaining chip which they otherwise would not have.
+A 2022 review of criminal convictions in Minnesota found that most white defendants convicted of felony murder were originally charged with more serious offenses, while felony murder was the most serious offence initially charged against Black defendants.
+Almost half of defendants charged with felony murder in Minnesota were under the age of 25, and the average sentence was 24 years.